boyum/css-gotchas/slides.md

 # What is CSS?

 Cascading Style Sheets is a declarative language that makes it possible for us to style HTML pages.
-There are multiple different ways to add CSS to a
+There are multiple different ways to add CSS to a document, but we'll get to that.

 ```css{all|all|2|3|4|5-6|7,9|8}
 .my-element {